 Landlords

 When you apply for rental housing, landlords want to ensure you’ll be able to pay your rent.
-Your credit report will include any late or missed payments you may have had, debts that have gone into collections or bankruptcies — or if you have a clean credit history, potential landlords will see that as well.
+Your credit report will tell them if you have a history of late or missed payments, as well as if any of your debts have gone into collections or resulted in bankruptcy

 Employers